JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 }
 ```

 As you can see, each method logs what is happening using the `Log.d` method from the `android.util`package.
-That ensures that these messages will appear in the Logcat of Android Studio when the application runs and the message level is set to “Debug”.
+That ensures that these messages will appear in the Logcat of Android Studio when the application runs and the message level is set to "Debug".

 ![Log messages in the Logcat of Android Studio.](Android%20Synthesizer%20App%20Tutorial%20Part%203%20ViewModel%20ff9c208240d4485bb05a7279533625bd/Untitled.png)